mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > Observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.

-Usually we understand the contemplation of the body as taking the body as impure.
+Usually we understand the contemplation of the body as impure is taking the body as impure.
 But he doesn’t take the human body as impure; he takes the human body [as] beyond impurity or purity.
 The human body you observe is nothing but a bag of skin, but on the other hand it is the entire universe; that is what this sentence says.
 “Your human body is nothing but a bag of skin, but on the other hand, it is the universe” means Buddha.
 So take care of your body as Buddha, beyond good or bad, right or wrong, purity or impurity.

 For instance, [there are] four disciplines of human health, in order to keep your body and mind healthy: we have to take care of your skin, four limbs, nutrition, and also mental or spiritual life.
 The skin doesn’t mean only the skin.
 If you look at the skin and then you feel beautiful, at that time you can say, he or she is beautiful.
 Of course you can say so, but on the other hand, you don’t know what’s going on inside of the skin.
 Even though the skin is healthy, you don’t know what’s going on inside of the skin or behind the skin, you cannot see it.
 So the skin is healthy, but the skin is not healthy.
-It means that the skin is [actually] the total picture of human life.
+It means that the skin is the total picture of human life.

 In a sense, the human body is always sick.
 But as a whole, you are not sick; you are pretty good.
 So are you sick?
 No, you are not sick.
 But are you pretty healthy?
 No; more or less, we have lots of sickness.
 Your body is nothing but a bag of skin, but on the other hand, it is the universe. *Universe* means you cannot pin down whether your skin is good or bad, pure or impure; you cannot say so, because it’s *big*.
 Your skin is connected with mental life.
 And also, “four limbs” means activities.
 If your activities don’t work well, it’s pretty hard to keep your body healthy.
 So you need to take really good care of the human skin, the physical body, and also nutrition.
 On the other hand, human activities are very important for us.
 If you have a lack of human activities, you cannot keep your body healthy.
 And also mental life, this is also important.